DreamLifting: A Plug-in Module Lifting MV Diffusion Models for 3D Asset Generation: Experiments

 \subsection{Main results}

 \myPara{Text-conditioned 3D asset generation} As shown in \tabref{tab:quant_t23d}, the proposed \moduleName~demonstrates compatibility with different base models.
 Most importantly, the generation quality improves as the capacity of the base models increases, as evidenced by the FID and CLIP scores of \moduleName~with different base models.
 This indicates that our scheme can effectively exploit priors from base models for 3D generation, demonstrating its potential.
 Furthermore, our models outperform the state-of-the-art method 3DTopia-XL~\cite{chen20243dtopia} on the challenging task of end-to-end PBR-ready 3D asset generation.
-Notably, 3DTopia-XL is trained on 16 nodes with 8 NVIDIA A100 GPUs each and 256k 3D instances, whereas our models are trained on a single node with 8 NVIDIA H20 GPUs and only 69k multi-view images, which demonstrates the efficiency and effectiveness of our scheme.
+Notably, 3DTopia-XL is trained on 16 nodes with 8 NVIDIA A100 GPUs each and 256k 3D instances, whereas our \moduleName~is trained on a single node with 8 NVIDIA H20 GPUs and only 69k multi-view images to lift pre-trained MV diffuison models for 3D generation, which demonstrates the efficiency and effectiveness of our scheme.
 Although our method achieves a higher FID compared to the native 3D generation approach TRELLIS~\cite{xiang2025structured}—primarily because our task requires the simultaneous synthesis of geometry and PBR materials, while TRELLIS focuses only on geometry and simple vertex colors— our approach achieves a better CLIP score than TRELLIS, indicating better alignment between the generation results and the prompts.
+Lastly, our method outperforms the two-stage pipeline on PBR material generation, which confirms the strength our scheme.

 Qualitative comparisons are illustrated in \Figref{fig:t23d}.
 Our approach generates accurate geometry and fine-grained PBR maps across different materials.
 In contrast, 3DTopia-XL produces inaccurate geometry or blurry appearances, highlighting the robustness and superiority of our approach.
 Furthermore, TRELLIS does not support the decoupling of PBR materials, and it suffers from out-of-domain issues, as shown in the second row of \Figref{fig:t23d}.
 In addition, other GS-based generation or reconstruction methods fail to produce relightable 3D assets.
 For example, LGM and LaRa reconstruct coarse geometry with appearances entirely baked into vertex colors, while DiffSplat produces Gaussian splats that only support novel view synthesis.